LanternPowered/Lmbda/README.md

 Every available `MethodHandle` can be implemented by a functional interface.
 But only if the two method signatures match.
 Object types will be auto casted to the target type if possible, the same goes for boxing/unboxing of primitive types.

-Non static methods will always take a extra parameter which represents the target object of the method.
+Non-static methods will always take an extra parameter which represents the target object of the method.
 This is always the first parameter.

 Note: Generating functions requires that you have access to the target class.
 Since Java 9, this is even more important because the module your code is located in must be able to access the module of the target class, see